newrelic-experimental/nerd-vlog-demo-visualization/README.md

 > To get started, you'll need the [New Relic One CLI](https://developer.newrelic.com/explore-docs/nr1-cli).
 Follow the setup instructions there and then run the following:

+  1. This repo contains a `.nvmrc`, if you use nvm locally, run `nvm use` or set your node version to 10 using your preffered node version manager.
   1. Run `nr1 nerdpack:uuid -g` to generate a UUID associated with your selected profile.

   > _Note: you can see what your current default profile is & update the default by running `nr1 profiles:default`._

   1. Run `npm install` to install dependencies.
-  1. Run `nr1 nerdpack:serve` and click the link in the terminal output to load the locally running nerdpack in New Relic.
+  1. Run `nr1 nerdpack:serve`
+  1. Click the link in the terminal output to load the locally running nerdpack in New Relic or add `nerdpacks=local` to the URL query string in your New Relic One view.

 ## Getting Started
 > You can add more Visualizations and other Nerdpack related code by running `nr1 create` if you want to extend this Nerdpack further, or try making adjustments to the current Visualization!
 For more documentation, visit https://developer.newrelic.com.